RendaLiu/Financial-data-analysis-assignments/README.md

 ## First Assignment Description:
 Utilize CSI 300 shareholder data to conduct shareholder analysis.
 Construct a shareholder capability scoring system and calculate shareholders' excess returns.
+Please notice that top10_holders.csv is too large to be uploaded.
+Please email me: 2200017739@stu.pku.edu.cn to get this file and put it under 'Assignment-1/data'

 ### Project Details:
 1. Download data and preprocess